Pluggers by Rick McKee for June 03, 2022

 22. Missing large

-oxmyx about 2 years ago
+oxmyx over 2 years ago

 This must be a Pittsburgh thing.
 I remember my grandmother telling me the same thing “eat the crusts and you’ll have curly hair just like Bill Burns”.
 It had nothing to do with cleaning your plate.